Preface

 Prerequisite knowledge

-These notes assume the reader is familiar with:
+This text assumes the reader is familiar with:

 - Matrix and vector operations: matrix multiplication, inverses, projection, and eigenvectors.